Table of contents

 • QGIS gets installed in C:\OSGeo4W\bin\qgis-bin.exe

-• To use QGIS’s python you must open the OSGeo4W shell and activate the environment
+• To use QGIS’s python you must open the OSGeo4W shell and activate the environment, this is the wrapper:

 C:\OSGeo4W> cd bin